Skip to main content

 Head-to-Head: FHIR4DS vs. Java Reference Engine

-We compared FHIR4DS against the industry-standard Java Clinical Reasoning engine using 10 shared measures that achieved 100% accuracy in both environments.
+We compared FHIR4DS against the industry-standard Java Clinical Reasoning engine using 12 shared measures that achieved 100% execution success in both environments.

 MetricTraditional Engine (Java)FHIR4DS (SQL Native)Speedup